Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S0 Course Introduction/Lesson2.md

 - This course promotes learner to become top web3 security researchers & top secure developers.
 - Learners will also secretly learn DeFi.
 - Remember repetition is the mother of all skills.
+- Creators and Co-Creators are top security researchers in the web3 security industry.

 >> Let's get Froggy. 🐸